m101yosef/m101yosef.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-# role: Data Scientist, RL Researcher.
+# role: ---

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Data Scientist, RL Researcher
+  - name: Applied AI/ML Researcher
     url: https://kaggle.com/mohamedyosef101
   - name: Mansoura University

 # Short bio (displayed in user profile at end of posts)
-bio: Data scientist and AI researcher with expertise in Reinforcement Learning, developing practical machine learning solutions to drive insights and optimise decision-making across industries.
+bio: Applied AI/ML Researcher specialising in Reinforcement Learning (RL) with a focus on developing AI-driven tools like chatbots, recommendation systems, and predictive models that solve real-world problems.

 # Interests to show in About widget
 interests: